-Senior Savvy Tech Guru Abbie Richie is offering three tips, but first, she says it helps to know what the Cloud is.
+Senior Savvy Tech Guru Abbie Richie offering three tips, but first, she says it helps to know what the "cloud" is.

-That leads to the first tip.
-Abbie says, "Before you just upgrade, investigate, and see what is actually taking up that storage."
+That leads to tip #1 Abbie says, "Before you just upgrade, investigate, and see what is actually taking up that storage."

 Go into your settings and tap your name.
 Then tap iCloud and "manage storage."

-Tip two: "You choose what to back up," Abbie says.
+Tip #2: "You choose what to back up," Abbie says.

 Again, she says it's easy.